 A QUICK HIT OF THE HIGH LIFE

 It was February 2015.
 As my contract with Nation Media Group in Kenya approached its end, I decided to visit this East African neighbour, and spend some time in Dar es Salaam’s Citizen newsroom with some Tanzanian reporting friends I had lived with in Nairobi.
-I bounced around the city for a week before ferrying off to Zanzibar for a proper vacation, but only after finding a good human rights story to sink my teeth into.
-Below, you’ll find my reflections on my week in Dar, along with a couple of recommendations on what to see and do before making the worthwhile trip to Zanzi.
+I bounced around for a week before ferrying off to Zanzibar for a proper vacation, but only after finding a good human rights story to sink my teeth into.
+Below, you’ll find my reflections on a week in Dar, along with a couple of recommendations on what to see and do before making the worthwhile trip to Zanzi.

 Day One: Karibu Sea View

 In Arabic, Dar es Salaam means “residence of peace,” named so by the Sultan Majid bin Said of Zanzibar in the mid-19th century, who built the new city on the periphery of the Indian Ocean trade routes.
 Driving in from the airport, however, it’s tough to find anything peaceful about Dar – the city has some of the worst traffic jams in East Africa, with residents regularly caught up in gridlock up to four hours per day.
 The capital of Tanzania is technically Dodoma, but Dar is where it all happens: it’s the largest and richest city in the country, home to more than five million people, and reportedly on its way to becoming the next African Megacity.
 Admittedly, Dar isn’t usually the reason people come to Tanzania – more of a necessity for those passing through to Zanzibar, making their way to Kilimanjaro, or safaris in the Serengeti.